Container

 .addRegistration(R.fromClass(Service).bindToKey('IService'));

-// Create multiple instances
+// Create multiple instances of different types

 const logger1 = container.resolve('ILogger');